Why can’t I withdraw my 'available cash'?

 'Available cash' is the cash in your account you can use to invest - and this can differ from the cash in your account you're able to withdraw.

-If you want to withdraw cash from your account then you can withdraw the total of the cleared cash in your account minus any money earmarked for pending share or fund purchases and limit orders.
-If you’ve recently paid money into your account, it can take up to five days to clear.
+As a rule, you can withdraw the total of the cleared cash in your account minus any money earmarked for pending share or fund purchases and limit orders.
+Money you’ve recently paid into your account may not be available straight away – it can take up to five days to clear.